-A doctype or document type declaration is an instruction which tells the web browser about the markup language in which the current page is written.
+Doctype: A doctype or document type declaration is an instruction that tells the web browser about the markup language in which the current page is written.
 The Doctype is not an element or tag, it lets the browser know about the version of or standard of HTML or any other markup language that is being used in the document.

 Declaration of a Doctype: A DOCTYPE declaration appears at the top of a web page before all other elements.
 According to the HTML specification or standards, every HTML document requires a document type declaration to ensure that the pages are displayed in the way they are intended to be displayed.